RonanLegin/MLstripes4JWST/README.md

 These additional packages are used to simulate training data and to perform data augmentation.

+## Weights

+Since the network's weights exceeded the file size limit on Github, I uploaded the weights [here](https://drive.google.com/drive/folders/1m9SHNbJDbocI4unNYFzq2h1m1uFst1JV?usp=sharing).
+To run demo.ipynb with these weights, simply drag and drop the weights folder in 'scripts'.

 ## Contact

 If you have any questions, feel free to send me an email at `ronan.legin@umontreal.ca` .